My Paper: History

-On 17 October 2016, Singapore Press Holdings announced a cut 10% of staff, that My Paper and The New Paper (TNP) will merge to form a revamped TNP that will be distributed free from 1 December 2016.

-On 30 November 2016, it has been confirmed that TNP will officially merge with MyPaper to form a free newspaper from 1 December 2016.
+On 17 October 2016, Singapore Press Holdings announced a cut 10% of staff, along that My Paper and The New Paper (TNP) would merge to form a revamped TNP that would be distributed free from 1 December 2016.
+On 30 November 2016, it has been confirmed that TNP will officially merge with My Paper to form a free newspaper from 1 December 2016 onwards.